 While watching The Chosen Season 2 Episode 8, I would suggest only making occasional comments and not interrupting it with teaching.
 Let your youth enjoy it and not just see The Chosen as an elaborate preaching illustration.
 For the most part, I would just clarify who characters are and occasionally explain a reference or allusion that is confusing.

-Discussing The Chosen Season 2 Episode 8: The Jesus Team
+The Chosen Season 2 Episode 8 Discussion Questions: The Jesus Team

 To begin your discussion, ask your youth group: